Consensys/web3signer/acceptance-tests/README.md

 ### Azure Key Vault

-All Azure Key Vault acceptance tests run automatically against a local `ghcr.io/usmansaleem/azure-keyvault-emulator:v2.3.4` Testcontainers instance, requiring no manual setup, credentials, or Azure subscription.
+All Azure Key Vault acceptance tests run automatically against a local Testcontainers instance of the image pinned by `azureKeyVaultEmulatorImage` in the root `gradle.properties`, requiring no manual setup, credentials, or Azure subscription.